Farewell To All That

 Sunday 8 August to Sunday 12 September 2021

 Over the course of an extensive career, sculptor Peter Eugene Ball’s work has become an intrinsic part of our spiritual landscape.
-His final exhibition, Farewell to All That, opens at Southwell Minster on Sunday 8 August and will feature more than 50 new works for sale.
+His final exhibition, Farewell to All That, opens at Southwell Minster on Sunday 8 August and will feature more than 50 new works for sale (67 to be precise).
 They will include Hawton Madonna, carved from a 14th-century beam removed from the belfry floor of a local church during recent refurbishments, a life-size Julian of Norwich and a large Ship of Fools, one of Peter’s favourite subjects.
 Other works, both secular and religious, feature acrobats and dancers, pilgrims and mermaids.

 Peter is no stranger to the Minster, his majestic Christus Rex was installed high above the nave in 1987, becoming a focus for contemplation and worship.
 Three more sculptures followed, as well as several major exhibitions.
 Peter explains, ‘for me, Southwell Minster is the perfect setting for my final show’.